algolia/instantsearch/docgen/src/Getting started.md

  - add `react-instantsearch` in your [React](https://facebook.github.io/react/) project
  - bootstrap `react-instantsearch`
  - display results from Algolia
- - add components to filter the results
+ - add widgets to filter the results
  - connect your own component to the search

 ## Before we start